Leggi questo post in: Italiano

 - and, as already mentioned, how to felt wool sweaters.

-Because these are not any old covers, but felted wool pillow covers with a zipped closure and an appliqued leaf design!
-If you have old sweaters that you don’t need anymore, all you need to do is buy the zipper and a pillow insert, and you have a cool and inexpensive eco-friendly item for decorating your home or for giving away as gifts!
+If you have old sweaters that you don’t need anymore, all you need to purchase are the zipper and a pillow insert, and you have a cool and inexpensive eco-friendly item for decorating your home or for giving away as gifts!

 - 90/14* and 110/18* sewing needles for wovens